-Emily Widdrington is of counsel in the Assets and structured Finance group.
+Emily Widdrington is a partner in the Assets and structured Finance group.

 - Advising Crédit Agricole Corporate and Investment Bank (CACIB), SACE S.p.A. and a syndicate of banks on the delivery of the cruise ship Seven Seas Explorer.